tempesta-tech/tempesta-test/README.md

-                the original response will be kept in Response.original_data field as it has arrived by the wire, otherwise (say, the parameter is not defined at all) response.original_data will be left blank
+                the original response will be kept in Response.original_data field as it has arrived by the wire, otherwise (say, the parameter is not defined at all) Response.original_data will be left blank

 and such clients:
 1) type == wrk